Andriy Lunin: Real Madrid

-On 19 June 2018, Real Madrid reached an agreement with Zorya Luhansk to sign Lunin in a reportedly €8.5 million plus 5 million add-ons deal.
-The deal concluded four days later, and he became the first Ukrainian to play for the club.
-On 27 August 2018, he was loaned to nearby fellow La Liga team CD Leganés, for the season.
+On 19 June 2018, La Liga club Real Madrid reached an agreement with Zorya Luhansk to sign Lunin in a reportedly €8.5 million plus 5 million add-ons deal.
+On 27 August 2018, he was loaned to nearby fellow La Liga team Leganés, for the season.
 Halfway through the campaign, he stated that he was content with being second choice to Iván Cuéllar, and would complete his contract.

 On 13 August 2019, he was loaned to Real Valladolid for the 2019–20 season.
 On 15 October 2019, Lunin was included in the 20 best under-21 players shortlist for the 2019 Golden Boy award.

 On 15 January 2020, the loan with Real Valladolid was terminated.
 On the same day, Real Oviedo announced the loan of Lunin until 30 June 2020.

-He made his first team debut for Real Madrid in a 1–2 extra time loss to Alcoyano in the 2020–21 Copa del Rey.
-With Madrid confirmed 2021–22 champions, Lunin made his league debut in the Madrid derby against Atlético Madrid on 8 May 2022, where Real lost 1–0.
+On 20 January 2021, he made his first team debut for Real Madrid in a 1–2 extra time loss to Alcoyano in the 2020–21 Copa del Rey.
+With Madrid confirmed 2021–22 champions, Lunin made his league debut on 8 May 2022 in the Madrid derby against Atlético Madrid, which Real lost 1–0.
 On 15 May 2022, he played against Cádiz, saving a penalty and allowing his team to draw 1–1 away from home.

 On 5 October 2022, Lunin made his Champions League debut in a 2–1 win against Shakhtar Donetsk.
 On 16 October 2022, he became the first Ukrainian player to feature in El Clásico against Barcelona, with Real winning 3–1.

+On 8 November 2023, Lunin was called to action in Real Madrid's Champions League group stage match against Braga after Kepa suffered an injury during the warm-up.
+Lunin made a significant contribution to the team's performance by saving a penalty shot from Braga winger Álvaro Djaló in the fourth minute of the game, which helped maintain Real Madrid's lead in their group standings.

+On 13 February 2024, in a standout performance during Real Madrid's Champions League knockout stage match against RB Leipzig at the Red Bull Arena, Lunin equaled Thibaut Courtois' 2022 UEFA Champions League final record by making nine saves in a single match, which garnered significant acclaim from the manager Carlo Ancelotti.
+Ancelotti hailed it as Lunin's "best game" for the club, emphasising the goalkeeper's critical role in securing a strong position for Real Madrid to advance in the competition.

+On 17 April 2024, Lunin made eight saves in the Champions League quarter-finals' second leg against Manchester City, which ended in a 1–1 draw, and then went on to stop Manchester City players Bernardo Silva and Mateo Kovačić's penalties in the shootout, securing Real Madrid's advancement to the semi-finals.

+On 13 September 2024, Lunin extended his contract, signing a new five-year deal to remain at Madrid until 2030.